 - The law or authority, if any, on which you are relying

-- You must include this statement in your protest “Under the penalties of perjury, I declare that I examined the facts stated in this protest, including any accompanying documents, and, to the best of my knowledge and belief, they are true, correct, and complete.”
+- This statement in your protest “Under the penalties of perjury, I declare that I examined the facts stated in this protest, including any accompanying documents, and, to the best of my knowledge and belief, they are true, correct, and complete.”

-- If your representative prepares and signs the protest for you, he or she must substitute a declaration stating:
+- If your representative prepares and signs the protest for you, he or she must include a declaration stating:

 - That he or she submitted the protest and accompanying documents and